ai-bearing/ai-bearing1.github.io/docs/README.md

 ## About
 Hi.
 I'm Avinash.
-You have stumbled upon my website.
-Hello!
+Welcome to my website!
+There isn't a lot here, but I promise it's pretty cool nonetheless.

 ## Who I am